Glenn Archer: 2007 season and retirement

 On Saturday 25 August 2007 in a game against Carlton at Telstra Dome, Archer passed Wayne Schimmelbusch as the Kangaroos' games record-holder, playing his 307th in a career that began during Schimmelbusch's final year as coach in 1992.
 When asked about the record, Archer commented: "Schimma's a legend of our club and of the AFL, and when I walked into the club 17 years ago and saw Wayne Schimmelbusch's name up on the wall with 306 games, I never thought I'd come anywhere near that.
 It's certainly a bit surreal for me".
-Archer's eventual tally of 311 games was surpassed by the current league record-holder Brent Harvey in Round 12, 2011.
+Archer's eventual tally of 311 games was surpassed by the current record-holder Brent Harvey in Round 12, 2011.

 Archer was inducted into the Australian Football Hall of Fame on 13 June 2012.

 Post-AFL career

 Archer as a celebrity racer at an event prior to the 2008 Australian Grand Prix.

 Archer owns his own business with a former AFL player and North Melbourne teammate, Leigh Colbert, called Kode Entertainment Group.
 As of 2023, he runs a tree-removalist business.

 Archer is currently a director of Stride Sports Management.

 He and former Kangaroos teammate Anthony Stevens played a match for the Caulfield Grammarians Football Club.

 Before season 2008, the Archer–Hird Medal was created honouring Archer and former Essendon Football Club star James Hird.
 Since 2008, the medal has been awarded to the player showing the most determination, courage and skill in matches between the Kangaroos and the Bombers.

 Archer played for the Warrandyte Football Club in the 3rd division of the Victorian Eastern Football League in the 2010 season.

 Archer is an Executive Producer on the Australian film Blinder, released in 2013.
 Shot around Torquay, Victoria, the film is about a legendary former local footballer Tom Dunn of the Torquay Tigers.
 Once embroiled in a major club scandal, Dunn returns home after ten years away, to clear his name and pull the club back together.

 Archer's son, Jackson, was drafted with a father–son selection at the 2021 AFL draft by North Melbourne.
 He made his debut in Round 15 against the Adelaide Crows in 2022.